-Within our last two monthly editorials, we’ve offered a high-level discussion about how economic variables might change under the new Administration.
-Among other things, we discussed how a weaker dollar might characterize the coming economic environment, and how such might create opportunities for investors going forward.
+In our last two monthly editorials, we offered a high-level discussion about how economic variables might change under the new federal administration.
+Among other things, we discussed how a weaker dollar might characterize the coming economic environment, and how it also might create opportunities for investors going forward.
 Understanding this is crucial as you look at your own financial stability and engage in portfolio management.

 Newly appointed treasury secretary Janet Yellen has spoken on many occasions in recent weeks about the need for increasingly greater amounts of stimulus.
-On Monday, the 22nd of February, the House of Representatives voted on a nearly two trillion-dollar stimulus plan.
+On Monday, Feb.
+22, the House of Representatives voted on a nearly $2 trillion stimulus plan.
 Funding for that stimulus will come from a complicit Federal Reserve that will be compelled to print additional money as it did last year to fund the CARES Act.

 Changes in Consumption Behavior

-As individuals and corporations are left with fewer net spendable dollars after tax, and the purchasing power of the remaining dollars becomes increasingly weaker, it incentivizes a change in consumption behavior.
-On the corporate side, it becomes a function of what makes the company more efficient rather than on increasing the capacity to make widgets.
-On the individual side, it incentivizes a focus on the consumption of staples over luxury items.
+As individuals and corporations are left with fewer net spendable dollars after taxes, and the purchasing power of the remaining dollars becomes increasingly weaker, a change in consumer behavior is usually seen.
+On the corporate side, this becomes a function of what makes the company more efficient rather than a focus on increasing the capacity to make widgets.
+On the individual side, it incentivizes a focus on the consumption of staples as opposed to luxury items.
 Historically, we can also see how this incentivizes a higher level of savings.
 All of this will change your investment financial plan.

-For example, in such periods of time, individuals will be much less likely to decrease consumption of toilet paper, household pharmaceuticals, dishwashing detergent, bars of soap, and basic food staple items.
-Conversely, individuals will not be incentivized to purchase greater quantities of that seven-dollar cup of designer coffee.
+For example, in such times, individuals will be much less likely to decrease their consumption of toilet paper, household pharmaceuticals, dishwashing detergent, bars of soap, and basic food staples.
+Conversely, individuals will not be incentivized to purchase greater quantities of that $7 cup of designer coffee.

-This is a high level example of consumption behavior changing in deference to things that are economically inelastic over the consumption of things which are economically elastic.
+This is a high-level example of consumption behavior changing in deference to things that are economically inelastic as opposed to the consumption of things that are economically elastic.
 Investment opportunities are generally found among companies that produce the things, or provide the services, that you will consume regardless of the state of the economy.
-These companies are generally very large, value in nature, and often times offer a dividend stream of income that is helpful in the reduction of overall portfolio volatility.
+These companies are usually large, value in nature, and offer a dividend stream of income that is helpful in the reduction of overall portfolio volatility.

 Let’s Talk Relationships…

 I believe that the Biden Administration, like the Obama Administration before, has indicated a policy aversion to fossil fuels.
-We can anticipate that tighter EPA regulations, and carbon footprint taxation will negatively impact not only the fossil fuel industry going forward, but also negatively correlate to other sectors that are dependent upon fossil fuels.
+We can anticipate that tighter EPA regulations and carbon footprint taxation will negatively impact not only the fossil fuel industry going forward, but also negatively impact other sectors that depend on fossil fuels.

 Making the Most of EVERY Opportunity